jyxi7676/STtools/doc/readme3.md

 * --nrow: number of rows when generating the super tile.
 If not give, we assume there is only one tile, and nrow=1.
 * --ncol: number of cols when generating the super tile.
 If not give, we assume there is only one tile, and ncol=1.
 * --outdir: Path to output files.
 If not given, using current working directory
+*  --layout: User can have a customized arrangment of lanes and tiles, and --layout is the path to the file.
+Please click [layout](./fileformats.md) for the input format.
+* --order: How the lane and tiles are stacked when --layout is not given.
+If order is 'top' then the --lane-tiles will be ordered in increasing order and stacked in 2 rows.
+If order is 'bottom', they will be ordered in a decreasing order.
 ### *code*
 ```sh
 ## $STHOME indicates the path to the directory of STtools repository